 There are half a dozen stops you can make on the scenic drive along the Kalbarri Coast.
 Sites include the rust red rocks at Red Bluff and nearby Red Bluff Beach to the prehistoric walking trail at Rainbow Valley and Mushroom Rock.
 You can drive and do easy walks to all the sites along the coast.
 But, if you want to be a bit more active, try the Birgurda Trail.

-Humpback Whale and the occasional Southern Right Whale migrate past the Kalbarri cliffs.
+- Kalbarri Whale Watching Cruise – Humpback Whale & Southern Right Whale migrate past the Kalbarri cliffs.
 These majestic creatures play, frolic & bask in the pristine waters of Gantheaume Bay on their migratory route along the West Australian coastline.
-Each whale watching trip is an opportunity to get close to these gentle giants, witnessing a unique phenomenon right on Kalbarri’s doorstep.
+Get close to these gentle giants along the coast

 The 8 kilometre one way trail runs between Eagle Gorge and Natural Bridge and past Shellhouse Grandstand and Island Rock.
 If you walk the trail at dawn or dusk, you might spot the euros or ‘small kangaroos’ in the heathland that the track is named after in the local Nanda language.